Blog · arXiv Analysis · Modified July 10, 2026 · Last reviewed July 10, 2026

 Narration-of-thought, or NoT, is a system-prompt scaffold, not a fine-tune.
 It asks the model to produce five narrative sections: protagonist, stakeholders, two-step consequences, uncertainty, and commitment.
 The intervention adds no parameters or training data.
 It tries to move the model from a loose reasoning trace into a structured civic story: who is deciding, who is affected, what happens next, what remains unknown, and why one action is chosen anyway.

 That order matters.
 A commitment that comes after named stakes and stated uncertainty is easier to audit than a commitment wrapped in generic confidence.
 It is still only text.
-The scaffold does not make the answer correct, compassionate, or safe.
-It makes the omissions harder to miss.
+The scaffold does not make the answer correct, compassionate, safe, or representative.
+It makes omissions harder to miss and gives a reviewer a clearer place to challenge the recommendation.

 What the Evaluation Shows

 The main experiment uses a 100-scenario DailyDilemmas sample across four generators from three vendors.
-The paper reports that standard chain-of-thought shows uncertainty suppression on 50 to 72 percent of outputs and stakeholder collapse on 15 to 31 percent.
+The v2 paper names models from OpenAI, Anthropic, and xAI.
+It reports that standard chain-of-thought shows uncertainty suppression on 50 to 72 percent of outputs and stakeholder collapse on 15 to 31 percent.
 Under NoT, stakeholder collapse falls below 1 percent and uncertainty suppression falls to a range of 1 to 24 percent, depending on model.

 The authors check whether the gain is just extra verbosity.
 A matched-budget verbose chain-of-thought control reduces the two binary failure modes, but NoT still has large advantages on stakeholder count and uncertainty score for three of four generators.
 A section ablation on one flagship generator attributes the stakeholder-count shift mainly to the stakeholder instruction and the uncertainty shift mainly to the uncertainty instruction.
 That is a useful result: the paper does not merely assert that a longer prompt helps; it tests which parts carry which visible behavior.

 The paper also reports textual-gradient optimization initialized at NoT.
-In their setup, a cross-family training judge, drawn from a different vendor than the generator, outperforms an in-family judge across measured axes.
+In its setup, a cross-family training judge, drawn from a different vendor than the generator, outperforms an in-family judge across measured axes and reduces some vendor-specific generosity effects.
 For governance, this is less a universal recipe than a warning: when a judge optimizes a prompt, judge identity becomes part of the evidence.

 The Debate Layer